RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/sequence-search-help.md

 The RNAcentral [sequence similarity search](/sequence-search) enables searches against a comprehensive collection of non-coding RNA sequences from a consortium of [RNA databases](/expert-databases).
 The search is powered by the [nhmmer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3777106/) software which is more sensitive than *blastn* but is comparable in speed.

-The current version runs on a cloud infrastructure, where each search can be parallelised making it much faster.
-The user interface allows filtering the results using the same facets as the RNAcentral text search.
-The search results are available for download in a compressed folder.
-This folder contains the *datapackage.json* file with the search metadata and a directory with three different files.
-The files *similar-sequence.json* and *similar-sequence.txt* contain the search results as shown in the web interface.
-The *similar-sequences.fasta* file contains a list of fasta sequences.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2H4--NfjIsI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### API documentation <a style="cursor: pointer" id="sequence-search-api" ng-click="scrollTo('sequence-search-api')" name="sequence-search-api" class="text-muted smaller"><i class="fa fa-link"></i></a>